Apache Tomcat Configuration Tips and Tricks

 Caching HTTP headers is a simple yet effective way to cache the static content of your webapp and can greatly increase the user experience relative to performance.
 In order to do this though, you must have a thorough understanding of your webapp and how it functions traffic wise.
 It boils down to setting the right set of response headers and values for when Tomcat serves up static files.

-Other Considerations for Configuring Tomcat
+Other Considerations for Tomcat Configuration